-We have a number of specially appointed staff to lead on Safeguarding matters who are available to discuss any concerns you may have regarding your safety or welfare whilst training with Baltic Training.
+We have a number of specially appointed staff to lead on Safeguarding matters who are available to discuss any concerns you may have regarding your safety or welfare whilst training with Baltic Apprenticeships.

 PREVENT and Radicalisation

-Baltic Training have a statutory duty, known as Prevent, to Safeguarding Learners from radicalisation and extremism which can lead to acts of terrorism.
+Baltic Apprenticeships have a statutory duty, known as Prevent, to Safeguarding Learners from radicalisation and extremism which can lead to acts of terrorism.